ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/12-Tree-Models.md

 - Gender as it will split the data such that one node will contain 98% of total observations that belong to 'product purchased' class and the other node will contain 2% of total observations belonging to 'product purchased' class.
 So, nodes will have high homogeneity here.

 # Impurity Measures
+- Measures of misclassification of data
+- The measures don't distinguish between classes.

 ## Classification Error
 - $\displaystyle E = 1 - max(p_i)$
 - minority becomes the classifcation error if everything is assigned to majority class